Dermatitis and Eczema

 • Redness, heat, and flaking skin

-• Swelling and itchy rashes
+• Swelling in the skin and itchy rashes

 • Rough, dry patches or weeping sores

-• Symptoms can range from mild irritation to severe body-wide rashes
+• Symptoms can range from mild irritation to severe body wide rashes

 Dermatitis can affect any part of the body, including the face, scalp, hands, and legs.
 Severity and symptoms vary between individuals, with some experiencing occasional dryness and others suffering frequent flare-ups.